-One of the key differentiators of WebAuthn, is the widespread acceptance and adoption of the technology across major browsers, operating systems and devices.
+One of the key differentiators of WebAuthn is the widespread acceptance and adoption of the technology across major browsers, operating systems and devices.
 To date, Microsoft Edge, Mozilla Firefox, Google Chrome and Google Android have already added support for WebAuthn, and Apple most recently announced WebAuthn support by default in Safari Technology Preview Release 83.

 Additionally, the growing availability of built-in authenticators on computers and phones is providing users new options for authentication.
-As a service provider, this enables you to offer fast, convenient, and secure authentication options for all kinds of users, regardless of what kind of device or operating system they are using.
+As a service provider, this enables you to offer fast, convenient, and secure authentication options for all types of users, regardless of what kind of device or operating system they are using.

 Improved Security for Customers & the Business

-WebAuthn replaces weak password-based login or knowledge-based answers recovery with strong public key cryptography with origin checking to prevent phishing.
+WebAuthn replaces weak password-based login or knowledge-based answer recovery with strong public key cryptography with origin checking to prevent phishing.
 By making strong authentication the baseline for using built-in and external hardware authenticators, users are protected from account takeovers.
 A recent study by Google reviewed more than 350,000 wide-scale and targeted attacks, and showed that security keys were the most effective at stopping account takeovers.
 Not only does the elimination of password-based login protect customers from the threats of credential theft and phishing, but it also relieves your organization from the vulnerabilities associated with storing and protecting millions of user credentials.